Have you ever heard of ball flight laws when it comes to playing golf?

 Why Do Ball Flight Laws Matter?

 Ball flight laws determine why you hit every shot the way you do.
 They can help you understand why you are pulling, pushing, slicing, hitting a power fade or drawing the golf ball.
 If you don’t know about ball flight laws it is difficult to make the necessary changes to help improve your game.
+Without this knowledge, you will have a hard time learning how to become a shotmaker.
 As you’ll see in the video below, instructors used to reverse engineer their teaching methods based on the student’s ball flight.